 2) Make it interesting, not just for your readers but for yourself.

 If you can’t write in it everyday or even at best every other day, why are you writing or joining something at all?
-Writing a blog is about writing for living, and it’s a full time job with no vacation or anything else to begin with.
+Writing a blog is about writing for living, and it’s a full time job with no vacation or anything else to begin with, the same as any other business.
+Let’s be clear, if it’s a business, then it isn’t a hobby and your time will be set accordingly.
 The more you make the content interesting the more your readers will respond to your writing in a positive manner.

 You have a brand- and this brand is your blog and your books.
 Make sure people ‘see’ you as the face of it all.